 [The following article dates from 1994, unpublished.]

 Except for high-cost or repairable products or parts, there is little incentive to record when returns or failures were shipped, so there is no time-to-return data from which to estimate reliability.
 Since 21 CFR Part 821, “Medical Device Tracking Requirements”, pacemakers have been tracked by serial number from implant to failure.
-Medtronic used to publish pacemaker sales and failure counts and their reliability estimates from their lifetime data.
-I made nonparametric reliability estimates from their pacemaker sales and failure counts.
-Our estimates agreed, and I sent them to Medtronic.
-Medtronic quit publishing sales, failure counts, and reliability estimates from their pacemaker lifetime data!
+Medtronic used to advertise periodic pacemaker sales and failure counts and their reliability estimates from their lifetime data.
+I made nonparametric reliability estimates from their periodic pacemaker sales and failure counts.
+Our reliability estimates agreed, and I sent them to Medtronic.
+Medtronic quit advertising periodic sales and failure counts from their pacemaker lifetime data!

 Product lives may be regarded as service times of an M/G/Infinity self-service system. (“M” means inputs are a stationary Poisson process with service time distribution G(t).)
 System inputs are “ships”: product sales, installations, or shipments, by accounting interval.
 System outputs are “returns”: complaints, failures, repairs, replacements, spares ships or returns.